Grindelwald Switzerland - Vacation Guide

 Museums in Grindelwald

-This interesting museum exhibits local history in regards to the mountain railways, handicrafts, winter sports, agriculture, alpine farming and much more.
-Discover Grindelwald’s rich history and the mysterious Myth of the Eiger.
+This interesting museum exhibits local history in regards to the Swiss Mountain railways, handicrafts, winter sports, agriculture, alpine farming and much more.
+Discover Grindelwald’s rich history and the mysterious Myth of the Eiger during your Grindelwald, Switzerland vacation.
 The Heimatmuseum is located on the village street and is within close proximity to the city’s church.

 Swiss Woodcarving Museum

-The Swiss Woodcarving Museum is located in Brienz and is easily accessible via car or train.
+The Swiss Woodcarving Museum is located in Brienz and is easily accessible via car or Swiss Mountain railways.
 As Switzerland’s only museum dedicated exclusively to woodcarving, this exhibit traces the crafts’ history and techniques with carving demonstrations.
 The museum showcases woodcarvings from other Swiss regions to highlight its role in Swiss culture, economy and tourism history.

 Location and Map

 Grindelwald is located in Central Switzerland and its nearest airport is 137 km (85 miles) away in Zurich.
-Visitors can reach Zurich with easy train connections with duration of 2 hours.
+Visitors can reach Zurich with easy train connections along the Swiss Mountain railways with duration of 2 hours.
 As Switzerland’s capital, Berne is located 74 km (46 miles) northwest of Grindelwald.
 An additional airport for traveling to Grindelwald is Geneva, located at 235 km (146 miles) away.